Financial Times: Wirecard exposé

+Fossil fuel advertising

+An investigation by the Intercept, the Nation, and DeSmog found that FT is one of the leading media outlets that publishes advertising for the fossil fuel industry.
+Journalists who cover climate change for FT are concerned that conflicts of interest with the companies and industries that caused climate change and obstructed action will reduce the credibility of their reporting on climate change and cause readers to downplay the climate crisis.

 Audience

-According to the Global Capital Markets Survey, which measures readership habits amongst most senior financial decision makers in the world's largest financial institutions, the Financial Times is considered the most important business read, reaching 36% of the sample population, 11% more than The Wall Street Journal (WSJ), its main rival.
+According to the Global Capital Markets Survey, which measures readership habits among most senior financial decision makers in the world's largest financial institutions, the Financial Times is considered the most important business read, reaching 36% of the sample population, 11% more than The Wall Street Journal (WSJ), its main rival.
 The Economist, which was once 50% owned by FT, reaches 32%.
 FT's The Banker also proved vital reading, reaching 24%.
-In addition FT was regarded as the most credible publication in reporting financial and economic issues among the Worldwide Professional Investment Community audience.
-The Economist was also rated the third most credible title by most influential professional investors, while the WSJ was second.
+In addition, in 2010 the FT was regarded as the most credible publication in reporting financial and economic issues among the Worldwide Professional Investment Community audience.
+The Economist was rated the third-most-credible title by most influential professional investors, while the WSJ was second.

+In 2022, the FT launched FT Edit, a low-price app aimed at attracting a younger audience.

 Content

 The FT is split into two sections.
 The first section covers domestic and international news, editorial commentary on politics and economics from FT journalists such as Martin Wolf, Gillian Tett and Edward Luce, and opinion pieces from globally renowned leaders, policymakers, academics and commentators.

 The second section consists of financial data and news about companies and markets.
 Despite being generally regarded as primarily a financial newspaper, it does also contain TV listings, weather and other more informal articles.
 In 2021 and 2022, the outlet began focusing more on the cryptocurrency industry, launching a Digital Assets Dashboard, publishing multi-asset crypto indexes, starting a Cryptofinance newsletter dedicated to digital assets, and recruiting more journalists to cover the sector.
 About 110 of its 475 journalists are outside the United Kingdom.